Image Mirroring

 How does it work

-Application built via the Qovery Deployment Pipeline
+Application built via the Qovery CI

 The tag assigned to the built image is based on the following elements (build context): commit ID, repository root path, Dockerfile path, Dockerfile content, and ARGS environment variables (present in the dockerfile).
 This ensures that each service's build and mirroring process is completely isolated from others.